 Please note Canadian Citizens are not required to obtain a U.S. visa to enter the United States.
 However, Canadian applicants will still need to be issued a Certification of Eligibility (I-20 or DS-2019).
 The required financial resources that must be documented are less for border commuting students.
 See the seperate Canadian Financial Affidavits in the forms section.

 If you obtain your student visa on the I-20 or DS-2019 issued by the University of Michigan-Dearborn, and you enter the U.S., you must report to the University of Michigan-Dearborn.
-If you decide to transfer to another university after entry into the U.S., you need to do the following items:
+If you decide to transfer to another university after entry into the U.S., you need to take the following steps:

 - You need to travel with your current visa